Malin Lövgren

 Field of work

-Malin Lövgren is a professor of caring science with a focus on palliative care.
+Malin Lövgren is a professor of caring sciences with a focus on palliative care.
 She has extensive experience in both teaching, research and collaboration with society.

 Malin's research area concerns families with children who are living with severe illness or who have lost a family member (parent/child/sibling).
 It concerns both the care of severely ill parents and the care of severely ill children and their families.
 A large part of the research is about developing, evaluating and implementing different types of support for these families or individual family members.
 The research primarily concerns communication about illness and care, grief, difficult conversations between caregivers and family and within the family.
 Children as relatives are a central part of Malin's research, where the child's own voice and participation are taken into account.
 Malin uses mixed methods and conducts both observational studies and intervention research, also with a focus on implementation in clinical practice.
 All research clinical and is carried out in close collaboration with the clinic and the affected families.